boutproject/BOUT-dev/manual/sphinx/user_docs/python_boutcore.rst

 To use boutcore on the login node, a self compiled version of mpi may be required, as the provided one may be only for the compute nodes.
-Further, numpy header files are required, therfore numpy needs to be compiled as well.
+Further, numpy header files are required, therefore numpy needs to be compiled as well.
 Further, the header files need to be exposed to the boutcore cython compilation, e.g. by adding them to ``_boutcore_build/boutcore.pyx.in``.
 It seems both ``NUMPY/numpy/core/include`` and ``NUMPY/build/src.linux-x86_64-2.7/numpy/core/include/numpy`` need to be added, where ``NUMPY`` is the path of the numpy directory.
-For running boutcore on the postprocessing nodes, fftw3 needs to be compiled as well, if certain fftw routines are used.
+For running boutcore on the post processing nodes, fftw3 needs to be compiled as well, if certain fftw routines are used.
 Note, fftw needs to be configured with ``--enable-shared``.

 After installing mpi e.g. in ``~/local/mpich``, bout needs to be configured with something like:
-``./configure CXXFLAGS="-fPIC" MPICC=~/local/mpich/bin/mpicc MPICXX=~/local/mpich/bin/mpicxx --with-fftw=~/local/fftw/``
+``./configure --enable-shared MPICC=~/local/mpich/bin/mpicc MPICXX=~/local/mpich/bin/mpicxx --with-fftw=~/local/fftw/``

-``-fPIC`` is required, so that pvode etc is compiles as position independend code.
-This can be achieved by configuring bout with ``--enable-shared``.
+``--enable-shared`` is required, so that pvode etc. is compiles as position independent code.

 To only build the python2 module, run ``make python2``.

 To build both, run ``make python-all``

-If you are running fedora - you can install prebuild binaries:
+If you are running fedora - you can install pre-build binaries:

 .. code-block:: bash

-   sudo dnf copr enable davidsch/bout sudo dnf install python3-bout++-nightly-mpich module load mpi/mpich
+   sudo dnf copr enable davidsch/bout sudo dnf install python3-bout++-nightly-mpich module load mpi/mpich-$(arch)

 Purpose